Development of an Optimized Parameter Set for Monovalent Ions in the Reference Interaction Site Model of Solvation: Introduction

 The JC and LM parameter sets are available in AmberTools molecular modeling suite\citep{case2023ambertools} for both MD and RISM calculations.
 However, Fedotova and Kruchinin\citep{fedotova2011calculations} have observed that the performance of RISM for hydration free energy calculations may depend significantly on the ionic parameter sets used.
 Furthermore, RISM theory contains approximations that may result in distortions of the solvent structure and thermodynamics.
 For aqueous ionic solutions at infinite dilution, inaccuracies may arise in the hydration free energy (HFE), activity, ion-oxygen distance (IOD), or the partial molar volume (PMV) of the ions.
 Also, deviations in the mean activity coefficients may be observed as the salt concentration increases and the system is no longer at the ideal dilute condition.
 Modeling the electrolyte solution with 1D-RISM is the first step while studying, for example, the ionic environment around proteins and nucleic acids.
 Therefore, one needs an accurate description of the solvent within the theoretical framework in order to produce better predictions.

 In this work, we present a set of monovalent ion Lennard-Jones parameters optimized specifically for RISM calculations, with the aim of improving properties calculated both at infinite dilution and finite concentrations.
-Such specific optimizations have been carried out for molecular liquids, such as hydrogen chloride\citep{gutwerk1994determination}, ethyliodine\citep{bertagnolli1991determination} and cyclohexane\citet{luchko2016sampl5}.
+Such specific optimizations have been carried out for molecular liquids, such as hydrogen chloride\citep{gutwerk1994determination}, ethyliodine\citep{bertagnolli1991determination} and cyclohexane\citep{luchko2016sampl5}.
 Here, we have solved the 1D-RISM equations for a range of $\epsilon$ and $\sigma$ values, which includes the parameter values for all ions currently available on AmberTools.
-Then, comparing the results against experimental HFE, IOD and PMV data, it was possible to determine the final parameters for RISM at infinite dilution.
-As the cation-anion interactions were not taken into account in the first optimization step, exceptions to the standard mixing rules were parameterized for these interactions.
-The results are compared to those acquired using the current parameter sets implement in AmberTools, and an overall improvement was observed for the new set of RISM-optimized parameters at both infinite dilution and finite concentrations.
+Then, comparing the results against experimental HFE, IOD and PMV data,\citep{li2015systematic,couture1956partial} it was possible to determine the final parameters for RISM at infinite dilution.
+As the cation-anion interactions were not taken into account in the first optimization step, non-bonded fix (NBFIX) exceptions to the standard mixing rules were parameterized for these interactions.
+The results were compared with those obtained using the current parameter sets implemented in AmberTools, and an overall improvement was observed with the new RISM-optimized parameters.
+Although the NBFIX parameters for monovalent salts are unnecessary for most 3D-RISM calculations, they may offer improved numerical stability at higher salt concentrations.